boring1239871/SheepLearnDiary/content/page/about/index.en.md

 ## 👋 Welcome to my digital space

-I'm Sheep, a passionate full-stack developer and lifelong learner with a love for technology and innovation.
-This space is where I share insights and discoveries from my ever-evolving journey in software development.
+I'm Sheep, a third-year college student graduating in 2027, with a primary focus on frontend development while also learning backend technologies like Spring Boot.
+This space documents my learning journey and insights as I grow in software development.

-## 🚀 Professional Journey
+## 📚 Learning Journey

-With over 5 years of experience in the tech industry, I've had the privilege of working on diverse projects ranging from enterprise applications to innovative startups.
-My career has spanned multiple roles, each contributing to my growth as a well-rounded developer.
+As a current college student, I'm actively building my technical foundation and practical skills.
+While I don't have professional work experience yet, I've completed several learning projects and continue to expand my knowledge in various technologies.

+### Current Focus Areas
+- Frontend development with modern frameworks
+- Learning backend development with Spring Boot
+- Building personal projects to apply theoretical knowledge
+- Participating in coding communities and learning platforms